 He first came to global attention in 2014 at the World Amateur Team Championship, where his 11-birdie 61 in the third round was a tournament record.

-The top amateur in coming joint 21st at the 2016 Masters, he then turned professional.
-Two years later he captured the first two legs of the FedEx Cup play-offs and was a wildcard pick for the Ryder Cup in Paris.
+The top amateur in coming joint 21st at the 2016 Masters and two years later he captured the first two legs of the FedEx Cup play-offs, making him an obvious wildcard pick for the Ryder Cup in Paris.